Blendify/blender-manual/blender_docs/manual/about/introduction.rst

 Our aim to provide a complete and concise reference manual.

 Target group
-   - People from 18 years and older.
-   - People who already understand the basics of 3D and/or know other 3D software.
+   - People educated in computer graphics, who understand the basics of 3D and/or know other 3D software.

 The manual has as a goal to provide
    - Insight in Blender's way of working, its internal (technical) design - in order to understand options and tools.